bottlesdevs/documentation/bottles/run-.exe-.msi-.bat-.lnk-files.md

 Note: use `flatpak run com.usebottles.bottles` instead of `bottles` for flatpak.
 {% endhint %}

-In this way the Bottles GUI will not be displayed, useful if we want to create custom Desktop Entry to start our favorite applications.
+In this way the Bottles GUI will not be displayed, useful if we want to create a custom Desktop Entry to start our favorite applications.